grokify/ringcentral-content/docs/integrations/act/act_email_connect_fax.md

 Email-Connect will create a fax cover page image and send it as the body of the email.
 Addtional files can be added as attachments.

-RingCentral's email-to-fax capability does not process the email body as seen in [KB 6643](http://success.ringcentral.com/articles/en_US/RC_Knowledge_Article/6643).
+RingCentral's email-to-fax capability does not process the email body as seen in [KB 6643](http://success.ringcentral.com/articles/en_US/RC_Knowledge_Article/6643) so the Email-Connect cover page will not be included out of the box.

 To make these services interoperate as expected, it is necessary to set up an service that will modify the email sent by Email-Connect and then either forward it to the RingCentral email-to-fax service or call the [RingCentral Connect Platform API](https://developers.ringcentral.com).